cunicu/cunicu/docs/configuration.md

   # and monitoring of the cunicu daemon.
   socket: /var/run/cunicu.sock

-  # Start of cunicu daemon will block until
+  # Start of cunīcu daemon will block until
   # its unblocked via the control socket.
   # Mostly useful for testing automation
   wait: false